*Hangar London and Swansea are closed until further notice due to government guidance on coronavirus.

 Our one-way system makes it as simple as possible to maintain a safe social distance.

-We’re asking all visitors to use only liquid chalk, the cleanest and safest option for indoor climbing.
+We recommend visitors use liquid chalk, the cleanest and safest option for indoor climbing.

 Liquid chalk is typically 70% alcohol or more, making it sanitary when applied to hands and climbing holds.

 Place a small, coin sized amount of chalk on your hands, rub into fingers and palms and then wait until the chalk has dried and set before approaching the climbing wall and touching the starting holds.